BerkeleyHCI/PolymorphicBlocks/reference_library.md

 - The HDL stub is required to define the boundary ports and parameters.
 - Graphical schematic components map as follows:
-  - Labels, including symbols like GND and VCC, connect internally
+  - Labels, including symbols like GND and VCC, connect internally.
-  - Hierarchical labels connect to the boundary ports
+  - Hierarchical labels connect to the boundary ports.
-  - True global labels (that connect design-wide) are not supported)
+  - True global labels (that connect design-wide) are not supported.
-  - Components map to `Block`s, with rhe refdes mapping to the `Block` name.
+  - Components map to `Block`s, with the refdes mapping to the `Block` name.
   - Wires map to `connect`s.
   - Pins must be connected at a wire end or bend.
 - Components can be defined as: